JeanGabrielNguemaN/AIBeliefsInfluence/README.md

  * Licence: Apache License, Version 2.0.

+# Description
+This project consists of two components presented below.

-# Experiment web system
+## Experiment web system
 This is a web system built using Java technology.
-It contains all the code built to carry out the experiment, enabling anonymous participation of people in the research experiment.
+It contains all the code built to carry out the experiment, enabling anonymous participation of people in our research experiment.

-# Installation
+### Requirement

 1. Java 8 or higher.